probost/ocr2yt-dlp/README.md

 🎵 YouTube to MP3 Converter

 This project is a simple full-stack app that allows users to search for a YouTube video, convert it to MP3 using yt-dlp, and download the audio file through a user-friendly interface.

-Made mainly for myself to host at home to educate myself on how this works.
+Test project.

-🧩 Features
+   Features

 ⚙️ Backend (server.js)